 You can take a number of steps to protect your staircase (no pun intended).
 But first it’s important to know the dangers your staircase poses to your puppy.

 Tiny baby puppies are just learning how to use their motor facilities, and can be clumsy and awkward at times.
 A steep staircase can be too much for them to handle at a young age.
 Even older puppies may have trouble keeping their feet underneath them when negotiating a flight of stairs.

-If your puppy falls down a flight of stairs, he may be seriously injured or even killed.
-That’s why it’s vital to keep him from negotiating the staircase until he’s old enough to handle it with aplomb.
+If your puppy falls down a flight of stairs, they may be seriously injured or even killed.
+That’s why it’s vital to keep them from negotiating the staircase until they’re old enough to handle it with aplomb.

 What You Can Do: To keep your pup safe from harm around a staircase, use a baby gate – the kind designed to keep toddlers from falling down a fight of stairs.
 You can also shop for dog gates made specifically for this purpose.
 Set the baby gate up at the top of the stairs so your pup doesn’t slip and fall onto the steps.
 If you have a young puppy who wants to climb up the stairs, consider a baby gate at the bottom too.
 Make sure that the gates you buy are easy for you to open and close, because you’ll be using them a lot as a pass-through.